- Written by Dr.Mehmet Demircioglu

 Shaving may feel like control, but sometimes it only creates a harsher view of an unfinished result.

-There is another reason I do not like early shaving.
+There is another reason I handle early shaving carefully.
 It can make patients compare every square centimeter of the scalp under unforgiving light.
 Hair transplant growth is not synchronized like a machine.
 Early sprouts can appear unevenly, and shaving makes that unevenness feel more dramatic.

 A mature transplant is judged by coverage, direction, naturalness, and how it behaves with normal hair length.
 It should not be judged by a harsh early shave when the follicles are still moving through their growth cycle.